juannpmari/ObjectDetection-Tracking/readme.md

     * virtualenv/bin/activate
     * Install the requirements: pip install -r requirements.txt
-    * Download the dataset and extract it to the data folder
+    * Download the dataset and extract it to the data folder Hardware requirements: model training and inference was carried out with an Nvidia RTX3080 and CUDA 11.
+If ypu don't have GPU, there are videos showing model inference results.

 # Object detection
 YoloV8[https://github.com/ultralytics/ultralytics] is the state-of-the-art object detection model.
 So we'll train it on the MOT16 dataset.
 The model is trained on the training set and evaluated on the test set.